luiscruz/course_sustainableSE/2026/p1_measuring_software/g29_diff_compiler_versions.md

 ## Further Work
 Upcoming work will include pinpointing which LLVM or rustc changes caused the post–mid‑2025 slowdown, then checking whether the tight time–energy link persists on non‑CPU‑bound workloads (I/O or memory heavy) and on other architectures like ARM or RISC‑V and experimenting with flags such as -C target-cpu=native to see if tuning codegen yields further energy savings beyond the defaults.

+## Replication package
+The code we used and the results from it can be found at: https://github.com/ninasemjanova/course_sustainableSE/tree/p1-benchmarking-mikolaj/2026/p1_measuring_software/benchmarking.

 ## References